vistadataproject/vistadataproject.github.io/artifacts/cprsRPCBreakdown/bdAuthentication.md

 # [All](bdStart) &#8594; Authentication (11)

-Authentication RPCs aren't locked over MVDM directly - they are implemented in rpcServer and rpcRunner.
+Authentication RPCs aren't emulated over MVDM directly - they are implemented in rpcServer and rpcRunner.

 \# | Name
 --- | ---